 ICONSIAM Bangkok: All You Need to Know About the Mother of All Malls

-Anywhere we go, Shopping will always be part of our itinerary and even if we don’t have plans of splurging, we always make sure to buy something for souvenir or buy gifts for our family and friends back home.
-Just like Manila, Bangkok has a plethora of Malls to choose from and If you are visiting Bangkok for just a few days, I highly recommend that you include ICONSIAM Bangkok on your itinerary.
+Anywhere we go, Shopping will always be part of our itinerary, and even if we don’t have plans of splurging, we always make sure to buy something for souvenirs or buy gifts for our family and friends back home.
+Just like Manila, Bangkok has a plethora of Malls to choose from.
+If you are visiting Bangkok for just a few days, I highly recommend that you include ICONSIAM Bangkok on your itinerary.

 Well, guess what, ask anyone in the city where the best place is – and they’ll recommend this new large shopping mall called IconSiam.

-Hows our experience?
-Well, it doesn’t look like a mall, but rather a huge complex composed of retail stores, both high end to local ones, some Michelin star restaurants, parks, luxury stores, and more!
+Hows is our experience?
+Well, it doesn’t look like a mall, but rather a huge complex composed of retail stores, both high-end to local ones, some Michelin star restaurants, parks, luxury stores, and more!

-Fortunately, before we leave Bangkok, we got to see the humongous mall, and had ourselves some me time – and what we’ve discovered is something we don’t see every day.
+Fortunately, before we left Bangkok, we got to see the humongous mall and had ourselves some me time – and what we’ve discovered is something we don’t see every day.

 The Grandest Mall in Thailand